hoj201/hoj201.github.io/_drafts/cd_finance_p2.md

 ---

 This post is something of a sequel to [a post from two years ago]({{ site.baseurl }}{% post_url 2016-04-04-finance-explained-in-commutative-diagrams %}) where I used commutative diagrams to understand finance.
+A few people wanted me to write a follow-up and I dragged my feet for a long time.
+Then it randomly appeared on Reddit, and then my ego kicked in, and I always listen to my ego now days because I'm tired of being controlled by the Buddha!

+No commutative diagrams in this one, but the level is a bit elevated mathematically.
 This time I'll use discrete exterior calculus.
 A pre-requisite to understanding this post is knowledge of [differential forms](https://en.wikipedia.org/wiki/Differential_form).

 ## backstory